Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Nets vs. 76ers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Brooklyn Nets are 8.5-point underdogs heading into Game 1 of the opening round of the NBA Playoffs against the Philadelphia 76ers at Wells Fargo Center on Saturday, starting at 1:00 PM ET on ESPN.
-The over/under is set at 214.5 in the matchup.
+The Philadelphia 76ers are 10.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the Brooklyn Nets at Wells Fargo Center on Monday, starting at 7:30 PM ET on TNT, NBCS-PH, and YES.
+The 76ers hold a 1-0 series lead.
+The point total for the matchup is 213.5.

 Nets vs. 76ers Odds & Info